Hoyasumii/bee-movie/README.md

 Will we pick our job today?
 I heard it's just orientation.
 Heads up!
 Here we go.
-Keep your hands and anten
+Keep your hands and antenn